 Many business owners think of their business in terms of what they do on a daily basis e.g. farmers milk cows, printers print brochures and jewellers make jewellery.
 A better way of thinking about your business is to ask the question ‘what is it (of value) that I create and who helps me to do this?’
+We should be examining business boundaries.
 Any other person or business that helps you in terms of creating value, and hence money for your pocket, is in fact an extension of your business.

 Not just Creativity, Innovation too!
-Here are my top ten ways to help your business get along in challenging times.
+Here are my top ten strategies for boosting creativity.
+This will help your business get along in challenging times.

 - Knowledge is a key Innovation component.
 Use what you already have and try to learn from as many different sources as you can.
 Read things you might not normally read or do things that you might not normally do.